 Table of Contents

 For maximum flexibility, starting with VirtualBox 4.0, VirtualBox implements remote machine display through a generic extension interface, the VirtualBox Remote Desktop Extension (VRDE).
 The base open-source VirtualBox package only provides this interface, while implementations can be supplied by third parties with VirtualBox extension packages, which must be installed separately from the base package.
-See the section called “Installing VirtualBox and extension packs” for more information.
+See Section 1.5, “Installing VirtualBox and extension packs” for more information.

 Oracle provides support for the VirtualBox Remote Display Protocol (VRDP) in such a VirtualBox extension package.
 When this package is installed, VirtualBox versions 4.0 and later support VRDP the same way as binary (non-open-source) versions of VirtualBox before 4.0 did.

 VRDP is a backwards-compatible extension to Microsoft's Remote Desktop Protocol (RDP).
-Typically graphics updates and audio are sent from the remote machine to the client, while keyboard and mouse events are sent back.
 As a result, you can use any standard RDP client to control the remote VM.

 Even when the extension is installed, the VRDP server is disabled by

 default.
 It can easily be enabled on a per-VM basis either in the

 VirtualBox Manager in the "Display" settings (see Section 3.5, “Display settings”) or with